joshferrara/joshferrara.github.com/README.md

-# The personal site &amp; blog of Josh Ferrara
+# The personal blog of Josh Ferrara

 All content within `_posts/` and `public` is copyrighted property of Josh Ferrara.
-Please don't reuse any part of my written words or assets without written permission.
+Please don't reuse any original content or assets without asking.

-Made by [Josh Ferrara](http://josh-bob.com), built on [Jekyll](http://github.com/mojombo/jekyll), and hosted on GitHub Pages.
+Inspired by [@mdo](http://twitter.com/mdo), made by [Josh Ferrara](http://josh-bob.com), built on [Jekyll](http://github.com/mojombo/jekyll), and hosted on GitHub Pages.